In Thai jungle above trapped boys, alternative rescue effort ramps up

 Billionaire entrepreneur Elon Musk tweeted on Friday that engineers from his firms - SpaceX and The Boring Company - were heading to Thailand to see if they could assist the rescue.

-The firms have "advance ground penetrating radar" that is "pretty good at digging holes" or technology that could "create an air tunnel underwater" for the children to traverse, Musk said earlier.
+The firms have "advance ground penetrating radar" that is "pretty good at digging holes", Musk said earlier.

+He also mused about inserting a nylon tube through the cave network and inflating it with air "like a bouncy castle" for the children to traverse.

 The Thai government said Musk's team could help the rescue operation with location tracking, water pumping or battery power.